lura00/http_proxy/README.md

 - to see the content of the table in the database, SELECT * FROM blocks; (in my case the table is also called blocks).

-## Database
-- The database file is pretty much ready to go.
-As we can see in the http_proxy-file I have imported from the db-file the class    that contains all the options for the db.
-- I have assigned the class to a variable in the http_proxy-file called database.
-- To use the db-functions. just type databse. and choose the needed funtion.
-- To get the databse and table created use the commented code in the http_proxy-file, "database.create_table()" and a db and table will be created.

 ## Dockerfile
-- To buid image "docker build -t name:tag .
+- To build image "docker build -t name:tag .
 - To start container "docker run -p 8000:8000 -it --rm name:tag
 - If you beeing refused connection by Docker daemon, try type in cli, sudo chmod 666 /var/run/docker.sock